 Credit reports may be furnished only for purposes authorized in the act, for example, to lenders making a loan decision, insurers underwriting a policy, or employers considering a person for employment.
-A credit report may be used in an employment decision but only with the potential employee's prior consent.
-Medical information about a consumer cannot be shared with creditors, insurers, or employers without the consumer's consent.
 A credit report may also be issued to any person with a legitimate business need arising from a transaction initiated by the consumer or with an existing account with a consumer.
 An example might be a credit check performed by a prospective landlord.